jvde-github/AIS-catcher/README.md

 ## Releases

-A release in binary format for Windows 32 bit (including required libraries) can be found for your convenience as part of the release section (AIS-catcher 0.06 W32.zip).
+A release in binary format for Windows 32 bit (including required libraries) can be found for your convenience as part of the release section.
 Please note that you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable.
 For Linux systems, compilation instructions are below.

 ## Compilation process for Linux/Raspberry Pi